 - A mild anaesthetic cream will be applied on the skin surface, before starting the procedure.
 This will decrease the pain or discomfort, if any, during the process.

-- The doctor or beautician will use either a dermaroller or a pen-like instrument with microneedles, and swipe it uniformly across the surface of your skin.
+- The doctor will use either a dermaroller or a pen-like instrument with microneedles, and swipe it uniformly across the surface of your skin.
 This may take anywhere between 20 to 30 minutes depending on the area being treated.

 - To finish off, a calming moisturiser or serum will be applied to soothe the treated area.
 Microneedling can be practically done anywhere on your body depending on your treatment goals.

 2. Reduction Of Scars

 Microneedling has been used successfully to treat acne scars significantly.
 It is also effective in reducing other scars such as the ones from surgery, burns or diseases like varicella.
 The best part is, microneedling can be targeted to the affected area only and does not lead to discoloration of the treated area of skin.